Yoast/wordpress-seo/readme.txt

 = 18.3 =
 Release Date: March 8th, 2022

 Meet Yoast SEO 18.3!
 For this release, we did another round of fixes and improvements.
-It also introduces a nice new feature that makes the bridge between the natural world and the online one a little bit smaller.
-In Yoast SEO 18.3, we’re adding a QR code linking back to your article when printed.
-Enjoy!
 Read more about what's new in Yoast SEO 18.3 in [our release post in English](https://yoa.st/release-8-3-22) or [our release post in Spanish](https://yoa.st/release-8-3-22-spanish)!

 Enhancements: